General information about cookies

 Note: If the law requires it, Google can disclose information to third parties.

-Google Analytics create two types of cookies: A persistent cookie that indicates whether the user is recurrent, where the user comes from, what search engine used, keywords, etc. They also use session cookies to show when and how long a user is on the site.
+Google Analytics creates two types of cookies: A persistent cookie that indicates whether the user is recurrent, where the user comes from, what search engine used, keywords, etc. They also use session cookies to show when and how long a user is on the site.
 We do not compare the IP address with other information that Google holds.

 2. Flash movies and cookies